kernelwernel/VMAware/docs/documentation.md

     /**
      * Essentially means only the brand, MAC, and hypervisor
      * bit techniques should be performed.
 Note that the less
-     * flags you provide, the more likely the result will NOT
+     * flags you provide, the more likely the result whether
-     * be accurate.
+     * it's running in a VM will not be accurate.
      */
     bool is_vm2 = VM::detect(VM::BRAND | VM::MAC | VM::HYPERV_BIT);